bhos-qa/l4-branch-coverage-milamusayeva/coverage.md

-# Coverage Analysis Research Findings
+# Coverage Analysis Research Findings from previous lesson
+First of all I learned about sonarcloud and overall it's workflow, how it works and so on (as our previous task was adding quality gates and working with conditions).
+Morever, I used JaCoCo which was a free code coverage library for Java.
+Below I gave short information about each of the coverage types:

 ## Statement Coverage